-Your first visit to Heritage Farm and Museum in Huntington, West Virginia can be a bit overwhelming because there is SO MUCH to see and do!
+Your first visit to Heritage Farm and Museum in Huntington, West Virginia can be overwhelming because there is SO MUCH to see and do!

-Guests are introduced to attractions that celebrate Appalachian ingenuity in a multitude of ways including hands-on experiences.
+Guests are introduced to attractions celebrating Appalachian ingenuity in various ways, including hands-on experiences.

-You’ll understand why it’s truly a West Virginia hidden gem and Smithsonian affiliate after you see the extensive collection of pieces and the log structures.
+You’ll understand why it’s truly a West Virginia hidden gem and Smithsonian affiliate when you see the extensive collection of pieces and the log structures.

 The hardest part is narrowing down your options of what to see and do next.